Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Methodology

-We use an implicit scheme to solve the ionised fraction, from which we then deduce the photon density as described in \cite{Aubert_2008}.
-However, for sake of simplicity, our temperature will use an explicit scheme. \\

 As we said previously in subsection \ref{subsection:Pn}, and as we'll delve deeper into in subsection \ref{subsection:Non-iso}, $\rm P_n$, in essence, does not guarantee that the photon density $w_0^{p+1/2}$ at the end of a transport step is positive.
-This does not concern us while in the transport kernel, but it cannot stay this way when entering the chemistry kernel.
-Our way around this possible non positivity of the density is to approximate it as zero in negative regions, as shown in Eq. \ref{equ:positivation}.
+Our way around this possible non positivity of the density is to approximate it as zero in negative regions when passing it to the chemistry kernel, as shown in Eq. \ref{equ:positivation}.
 This might seem like a strong choice, but as shown in Appendix \ref{appendixB}, the negative photon density output is mostly negligible as long as $\rm P_n$'s order is sufficiently high in spherical cases.

-In the chemistry kernel, we'll only ever use this truncated version $\Bar{w_0}$ of the photon density.

-To follow the rate of reionisation, the neutral fraction of gas is a key observable that can be derived from the 21cm emission of neutral hydrogen.
-This parameter can be defined as $x_{HI} = 1 - x$ where $x$ is the fraction of ionised hydrogen in our simulation.
+In the chemistry kernel, we only ever use this truncated version $\Bar{w_0}$ of the photon density.
+To follow the rate of reionisation, the neutral fraction of gas is a key observable that can be derived from the 21cm emission of neutral hydrogen \citep{Zaroubi_2012}.
+This parameter can be defined as $x_{HI} = 1 - x$ where $x$ is the fraction of ionised hydrogen in our simulation.\\

-We can write the coupled equation of the first moment in 1D and the ionising equation as follows: